East Asia

 About Centre

-The East Asia Centre is dedicated to study and research the domestic and foreign policies of individual countries of the region as well as India’s multifaceted relationships with these countries.
-With respect to China, the Centre’s research foci are its foreign policy (particularly towards the US, Russia, Central Asia and Asia Pacific), domestic politics, economy, the People’s Liberation Army (PLA), Tibet Autonomous Region (TAR) and India’s relationship with China in all its dimensions.
-The Centre’s research also focuses on Taiwan, its domestic politics, Sino-Taiwanese relationship and Indo-Taiwanese relationship, Hong Kong and India-Hong Kong relations.
-Japan and Korea are the other major focus of the Centre, with its research focused on their domestic politics, foreign policy and comprehensive bilateral relationships with India.
-The geopolitics of the Asia Pacific and the Korean peninsula are also studied in the Centre.
+The East Asia Centre is dedicated to studying the domestic and foreign policies of the region as well as India’s multifaceted relationships with the major countries of this region.
+With respect to China, the Centre’s research foci are its foreign policy, domestic politics, economy, military affairs, and India’s relations with China in all its dimensions.
+It monitors developments in China’s autonomous and special administrative regions.
+The Centre also focuses on Taiwan with reference to cross-Strait relations, ties with the US, India-Taiwan relations and domestic politics.
+The Centre researches Japanese and Korean affairs.
+Its major research focus is on their domestic politics, foreign policy and comprehensive bilateral relationships with India.
+It follows the developments in the Korean peninsula and inter-Korean relations.
+The geopolitics of the Indo-Pacific is studied at the Centre too.

 Members: